Tarbal/TelescopeMount/README.md

 # TelescopeMount

+Update 1/18/21: It has come to my attention that the PID algorithm was never updated in this version.
+Uploaded as optional files, the updated PID algorithm is the much improved version I have been using for the past 7 months.

 Here is some telescope mount control software which can be used with any mount using DC gear motors and incremental encoders, all controlled by a Raspberry Pi 3b+ (untested on other versions).
 This software does not include geometric corrections for mechanical imperfections.
 If it does not point accurately, then you have some mechanical problems -- most likely backlash.